 The College’s Oriental Medicine Program combines rigorous academic course work with broad clinical experiences, leading to a Master of Science degree in Oriental Medicine combined with a Bachelor of Science degree in Nutrition (TCM).

-Students in the Oriental Medicine Program study various forms of acupuncture, traditional herbs and formulas, as well as, nutrition and Chinese food therapy.
-They are introduced to new clinical protocols, based firmly upon the principles of Traditional Chinese Medicine (TCM), that combine nutritional supplements with herbal formulas.
-Students also learn which foods to recommend and which to avoid based upon the TCM pattern and presenting complaint of the patient.
+Students in the Oriental Medicine Program study various forms of acupuncture, traditional herbs, and formulas, as well as, nutrition and Chinese food therapy.
+They are introduced to new clinical protocols, based firmly upon the principles of Traditional Chinese Medicine (TCM) that combine nutritional supplements with herbal formulas.
+Students also learn which foods to recommend and which to avoid based upon the TCM pattern and presenting complaints of the patient.

 Education focuses on the “Zang Fu” system of physiology, pathology, diagnosis, and treatment strategy.
 Traditional pulse and tongue diagnosis aid the graduate in formulating a comprehensive treatment plan.
 This is the style taught and practiced in China today at Universities of Chinese Medicine and their affiliated teaching hospitals.

 MCOM’s clinics provide the opportunity to rotate through a variety of unique clinical settings where interns experience the approach of many different practitioners.
 Interns at MCOM treat a wide range of conditions and gain thorough hands-on experience in acupuncture and the other physical modalities of Oriental healing, such as, Tui Na massage, moxibustion, and cupping.